Trump Inauguration: D.C. National Guard Commander To Be Removed From Post In Middle Of Event

 — Drew Gibson (@SuppressThis) January 13, 2017

 Currently, it is proving difficult to determine who exactly made the call to end the career of the 65-year-old D.C.
 National Guard commander in the middle of the Trump inauguration.
-Schwarz has said that he plans to official retire after he’s stripped of his D.C.
+Schwartz has said that he plans to officially retire after he’s stripped of his D.C.
 National Guard commander post (a post he’s held since 2008, under George W. Bush) on January 20 at 12:01 p.m.

 Major General Schwartz did submit a letter of recommendation after Trump was elected.
 This is standard procedure, as he is a presidential appointee, and would give Trump the option to start fresh.
 This despite the fact that the D.C.
 National Guard commander has held his post under two incredibly different administrations.